openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 You can change the network settings for the admin (PXE booting) network, which is 10.20.0.2/24 gw 10.20.0.1 by default.

-In order to do so, press the <TAB> key аt the very first installation screen which says "Welcome to FuelWeb Installer!" and update the kernel options.
+In order to do so, press the <TAB> key on the very first installation screen which says "Welcome to Fuel Installer!" and update the kernel options.
 For example, to use 192.168.1.10/24 IP address for the master node and 192.168.1.1 as the gateway and DNS server you should change the parameters to those shown in the image below: